nepdavis/minimal-mistakes/research/index.md

 ### MCMC Virus Simulation with Varying Degrees of Separation
 February 2017 - May 2017

+Developed an SIR style Markov chain Monte Carlo (MCMC) that simulated spreads of viruses over static networks with varying densities derived from degrees of separation which was implemented in Python.
+This was used to study herd immunity and vaccination thresholds in a population.
+We submitted the code to the MSU High Performance Computing Center (HPCC) to run thousands of simulations for networks with millions of nodes.

 ---

 ### Survey of Random Sampling Techniques